-This recipe is adapted from my no-bake peanut butter cookies.
-Those cookies are a favorite of mine but I think these oatmeal cookies are even better!
+This recipe is adapted from my peanut no-bake butter cookies.
+I’ve gotten a few requests for no-bake cookies without peanut butter so here we go.
+I think these oatmeal cookies are even better!
 But I know it’s a personal preference.
 I just love oatmeal cookies so much.

 I first posted these whole wheat oatmeal cookies, then came up with a gluten-free oatmeal cookie recipe based on the whole wheat one, and finally – my paleo “oatmeal” cookies (with a vegan option)!
 They’ve all gotten rave reviews so if you prefer baked cookies over no-bake cookies, go check them out.

 Summer isn’t the easiest time of the year to keep your nutrition game strong.
 People are busy, it’s hot and I don’t know about you… but I really don’t feel like standing in front of a hot oven.
 I’ve actually been ovenless for the last month and these oatmeal no-bake cookies have been such a great treat to have on-hand!

 These no-bake oatmeal cookies are loaded with oats and almond butter, which add a nice nutritional boost.
 Compared to regular cookies, I think these are relatively healthy.
 And they’re great to pack in your bag for those busy summer days!

 If no-bake cookies aren’t your thing, here are some other great gluten-free cookies recipes you could try out!